TVB Anniversary Award for Best Supporting Actress

 The TVB Anniversary Award for Best Actress in a Supporting Role is one of the TVB Anniversary Awards presented annually by Television Broadcasts Limited (TVB) to recognize an actress who has delivered an outstanding performance in Hong Kong television dramas throughout the designated year.
-This award was not introduced to the awards ceremony until 2003, six years after its establishment.
-The Best Supporting Actress award was first called the My Favourite Powerhouse Actress of the Year (本年度我最喜愛的實力非凡女藝員) in 2003 and 2004.
-The name was changed to Best Actress in a Supporting Role (最佳女配角) in 2005.
+This award was not introduced to the awards ceremony until 2005, eight years after its establishment.

 Winners and nominees

 TVB nominates at least ten actors for the category each year.
 The following table lists only the actress who have made it to the top five nominations during the designated awards ceremony.
-Top nominations were not announced in 2003, 2004, 2015 and 2018.
+Top nominations were not announced in 2013.